Secodis/TSS-WEB/README.md

 ## Legacy Versions

-You can find older versions of TSS-WEB in both English and German in PDF and Word format [here](https://secodis.atlassian.net/wiki/spaces/TSSWEB).
+You can find older versions of TSS-WEB in both English and German in PDF and MS Word format [here](https://secodis.atlassian.net/wiki/spaces/TSSWEB).

 ## Related Standards